Building a

 Ronan

-This report is also available as a printable PDF.
+This report is also available as a PDF.
+Download here.

 Each year, more than 3,500 infants in the US develop NEC.
 Right now, there is no cure for this disease.
-In the most severe cases, the mortality rate reaches 50-100%.
+In the most severe cases, the mortality rate can reach 50-100%.
 Infants who survive NEC often struggle with lifelong digestive, nutritional, motor, and cognitive complications.

 Turning Pain into Progress

-NEC causes at least 1 in 10 infant deaths in NICUs across the United States.
-To prevent and treat NEC, we need more research to better understand how and why the disease occurs and more engagement to implement the most protective care practices.
+NEC causes at least 1 in 10 infant deaths in NICUs across the US.
+To prevent and treat NEC, we need more research to better understand how and why the disease occurs, and more engagement to implement the most protective care practices.

 The NEC Society gives our community the information and resources necessary to better prevent, diagnose, and treat NEC.